PhD in Germany: Funded Doctoral Programs 2026

 1. University Positions (TV-L E13)

 The most common funding path for doctoral researchers in Germany is a position as Wissenschaftlicher Mitarbeiter (research associate) at a university department.
-These positions are governed by the Tarifvertrag für den öffentlichen Dienst der Länder (TV-L) collective agreement.
+These positions are governed by the Tarifvertrag für den öffentlichen Dienst der Länder (TV-L) Collective agreement.

 | Contract Level | Monthly Gross (Full-time) | Monthly Gross (65%) | Monthly Gross (50%) | Approx. Net (65%) |